V5 User GuideLast Updated: 8/8/2025

 • External ID

-You must populate at least one or more of these fields in order to add a subscriber.
-After the subscriber has been added, their profile will automatically load allowing you to edit the standard and custom fields and personalise the subscribers list subscription.
+After the subscriber has been added, their profile will automatically load allowing you to edit the standard and custom fields and personalise the subscriber’s list subscription.

 Subscriber Manual Import